 - Abnormal uterine bleeding

 - Pelvic organ prolapse

 - Ovarian cysts

-The minimally invasive gynecologic surgery techniques available at Emerson
+Minimally-invasive gynecologic surgery techniques available at Emerson

-The surgeon inserts a thin, lighted tube through the vagina and into the uterus; this procedure is used to diagnose uterine conditions, and the surgeon can insert other tools through the hysteroscope to perform procedures as needed
+The surgeon inserts a thin, lighted tube through the vagina and into the uterus.
+This procedure is used to diagnose uterine conditions, and the surgeon can insert other tools through the hysteroscope to perform procedures as needed.

 A laparoscope is a fiber-optic tube with a tiny video camera on the end that projects images onto a monitor.
-The surgeon inserts the laparoscope through a tiny incision near the belly button, and may make several other small incisions to allow for the use of other surgical tools.
+The surgeon inserts the laparoscope through a tiny incision near the belly button and may make several other small incisions to allow for the use of other surgical tools.